mileseverett/dgs-discord-bot/README.md

 # DGS Discored Bot
 A discord bot to serve all of DGS's needs.
-Created mostly by Miles with a bit of help from EB and currently maintained by Miles/EB.
+Created mostly by Miles with help from EB and currently maintained by Miles/EB.

 ## Functions